 Service and Certifications

-- I was a founding member and captain of the Colorado Data Science Team.
+- Founding member and former captain of the Colorado Data Science Team.

-- I am a certified avalanche instructor for the National Ski Patrol,
+- Certified avalanche instructor for the National Ski Patrol,

 - Professional member of the American Avalanche Association.